nmcauley/TidierTuesday.jl/README.md

-# TidyTuesday.jl
+# TidierTuesday.jl

-TidyTuesday.jl is a Julia package that ports the functionality of the TidyTuesday CRAN package to Julia.
+TidierTuesday.jl is a Julia package that ports the functionality of the TidyTuesday CRAN package to Julia.
 It provides a suite of functions for accessing and downloading [TidyTuesday](https://github.com/rfordatascience/tidytuesday) datasets hosted on GitHub.

 ## Features